joelradon/ReelTalkBot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-To contribute to **ReelTalkBot-Go**, follow these steps:
+To contribute to **ReelTalkBot**, follow these steps:

 1. **Fork the Repository**
 2. **Create a New Branch**